Tuesday, August 30, 2011

 Thinking about war

-In one of the very first posts here on Rawls & Me I remarked that the world would probably have been somewhat more forgiving towards Bill Clinton for his saxophone adventures with Miss Lewinsky, had it only known what would follow (i.e. the trauma of the Bush years).
+In one of the very first posts here on Rawls & Me, I remarked that the world would probably have been somewhat more forgiving towards Bill Clinton for his saxophone adventures with Miss Lewinsky, had it only known what would follow (i.e. the trauma of the Bush years).
 The same can probably be said about the remaining US hegemony.
-As much as all my friends on the Left in Europe take any opportunity they can to criticize the United States, I am not sure if they would be particularly happy in a world without it.
+As much as all my friends on the Left in Europe take any opportunity they can to criticize the United States, I am not sure they would be particularly happy in a world without it.

-When thinking of the century ahead, all this cannot be separated from the ecological challenge we are facing.
-And looking back at the monumental changes of the 20th century, it is at least to me self-evident that we must project a positive future, one of universal affluence rather than scarcity, one that can inspire people without requiring them to submit to one single epistemology (such as the belief in the reality of climate change).
-Many green theorists seem willing to accept the death of billions of people in order to carry out their great project of homogenization.
+When thinking about the century ahead, none of this can be separated from the ecological challenge we are facing.
+Looking back at the monumental changes of the 20th century, it is at least to me self-evident that we must project a positive future – one of universal affluence rather than scarcity, one that can inspire people without requiring them to submit to a single epistemology (such as belief in the reality of climate change).
+Many green theorists seem willing to accept the deaths of billions of people in order to carry out their great project of homogenization.
 In their world, there are no BMW owners, no people who like flying overseas, no dreams of one day moving to the stars.
-For them it is all a moral quest to show their own ideological purity.
+For them, it is all a moral quest to demonstrate their own ideological purity.
 But we cannot have that world.
-We need a world of compromises, of dialogues and debates, and most of all, we need slow and pragmatic change so that we can learn from what goes wrong.
-And if that is so, when we need a vision, one that can talk to the highest in us, that can show us what we can be if we believe in ourselves and our abilities.
-A vision that can inspire also those people far away in America who are right now making up yet another war plan for the Korean peninsula and who, I promise, do not lose much sleep over global warming.
+We need a world of compromises, of dialogue and debate, and most of all, we need slow and pragmatic change so that we can learn from what goes wrong.

 0 Comments: